Photo credit: Richard Simon in Blue Heron Park on Staten Island

 - Installed mobile warning signs to alert drivers to the possibility of deer on roads in Staten Island, and installing permanent deer crossing signs at 21 strategic locations throughout the borough.

-- Monitoring deer damage to native and forest restoration plantings across the City.
+- Monitored deer damage to native and forest restoration plantings across the City.

 - Installed protective fencing around new plantings, deer guards around newly planted trees, and other protective measures.